vacuumlabs/cardano-hw-cli/docs/token-minting.md

 ```

 ### Querying the UTxO
-First as with every transaction you need to query for the UTxO (substitute `--mainnet` for `--testnet-magic 1097911063` if you are using testnet):
+First as with every transaction you need to query for the UTxO (substitute `--mainnet` for `--testnet-magic PROTOCOL_MAGIC` if you are using testnet; see https://book.world.dev.cardano.org/environments.html for current values of PROTOCOL_MAGIC):
 ```sh
 cardano-cli query utxo \
 --address $(cat payment.addr) \